World Champions at a Glance

 Five African teams qualified for the 2014 World Cup in Brazil.

-The Homeless World Cup was held in Glasgow in 2016 and Oslo in 2017, and while the Brazil won both the men’s and women’s trophies in 2017, the men’s trophy in 2016 was won by Brazil and the Women’s trophy was won by Mexico.
+The Homeless World Cup was held in Glasgow in 2016 and Mexico won both the men’s and women’s trophies.
+It will be in Oslo in 2017.

 Not every country can host a men’s or women’s World Cup and it is interesting to consider why this is.
 Undoubtedly one of the most successful World Cup winning teams has been the USA’s women’s team, but where else is women’s football likely to grow and what are the barriers to growth in some countries?